yingfeng23/yingfeng23.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Marketing Lecturer (Assistant Professor) at <a href="https://research-portal.uea.ac.uk/en/persons/ying-feng/">Norwich Business School</a>, Univerity of East Anglia.

+My research interests cover  human-robot interaction, digital anthropomorphism, consumer behaviour, and digital communication.

-I am a Marketing Lecturer at <a href="https://research-portal.uea.ac.uk/en/persons/ying-feng/">Norwich Business School</a>, Univerity of East Anglia, and have recently completed my Ph.D. in **Digital Marketing and Technologies** at <a href="https://www.lborolondon.ac.uk/institutes/digital-technologies/">Institute for Digital Technologies</a>, at Loughborough University, London campus.
+I have completed my Ph.D. in **Digital Marketing and Technologies** at <a href="https://www.lborolondon.ac.uk/institutes/digital-technologies/">Institute for Digital Technologies</a>, at Loughborough University, London campus.

 I was a visiting PhD student at the **<a href="https://cambridge-afar.github.io/">AFAR lab</a>**, Department of Computer Science and Technology, University of Cambridge.

 Before Ph.D., I received my **Master of Research (MRes) Sport Business** Degree with Distinction from the <a href="https://www.lborolondon.ac.uk/institutes/sport-business/">Institute for Sport Business</a>, at Loughborough University, and **BSc Sport Ecnomics and Management** Degree at Beijing Sport University.

-My research interests cover  human-robot interaction, digital anthropomorphism, consumer behaviour, and digital communication.

 # Core Skills
 •	Behavioural Research; Consumer Behaviour; Data Mining